 Saskatchewan Polytechnic's Bachelor of Psychiatric Nursing (BPN) degree completion program will interest you.
 Building on your Psychiatric Nursing diploma, we’ll provide you with a strong foundation to grow your career provincially, nationally and internationally.

-The Bachelor of Psychiatric Nursing is a degree completion program for graduates of Saskatchewan Polytechnic's Psychiatric Nursing diploma program.
 You’ll study on a part-time basis, taking one or two courses at a time through distance learning, with a clinical practicum.

 You’ll deepen your understanding of standards and competencies related to clinical practice, leadership, management, education and research.
 Mental health promotion and primary health care are emphasized, with a strong focus on clinical practice education.
 You’ll broaden your knowledge and skills in: